Jay-G14/ClickFlick/README.md

 -We are assuming the flask server is up and running and the exchange token is done -Download and resolution button will be made functional later -For now, only admin pages work.
 Login and register will be implemented later on.
 Security protocols must be observed.
--username: user and password: 1234 is the only account available rn